graffiti-garden/graffiti-server/README.md

     sudo systemctl restart nginx

 The gateway should now be live at ```http://URL:PORT```.
+If not, check your router's port forwarding settings.
 If you modify the gateway, it can be reloaded by running:

     sudo systemctl restart uwsgi@ours